anidea/Anidea-FX-Framework/README.md

 ### EscapeRoomMaster

-#### Input
+#### Input (Manual Polling)
 Go to "Automation" -> Select your room -> Click "Add Event" -> Select "Network Polling (Listen for Prop)" at the top.

-The prop will respond with either "triggered" or "not triggered".
+The prop will respond with either "triggered" or "not_triggered".
 Use "triggered" in the "Trigger Value" field.

 To get the status of the puzzle use the url:
 http://0.0.0.123/status